OPEN CALL

 • The event must take place in the calendar year.

-• The subject of the event must fit in the goals of Volt There.
+• The subject of the event must fit in the goals and values of Volt There.

 • The event cannot take place in The Netherlands (these specific subsidies are solely for use outside of NL) as well as Germany (because of national regulations).